JDtheGeek/cv-1/README.md

 ## Your Name

+At 14 I bought my first PC, an old unloved machine and it was then that I discovered the world of tech.
+I spent countless hours modiyfing and tweaking it, making any little change I could to improve it.
+This led me down the path of all things engineering.

+I am a Full Stack Junior Developer

+After graduating from the University of Nottingham with a masters degree in Mechanical Engineering, I got the opportunity to join the graduate scheme for an engineering consultancy in the construction industry.
+They were going through an exciting growth period having recently won big projects like Battersea Power Station redevelopement and the new Design Musuem.
+The role meant working as part of a design team to deliver the best possible product to the client, something that has parallels with working as part of an agile team in the tech industry.

+A sentence about who and what you are.
+Then a sentence about what you've achieved.
+And then a sentence about what exictes you about tech.

 My first taste of coding was at school when I studied "Computing" at A-level.
 The subject was a mix of programming and theory behind computers.
 As part of the subject we had to develop an application using Visual basic.
 I made a programme aimed at gym users who could login and enter information about their workout and then access this again next to track their progress.
 I really enjoyed the subject and it was my favourite A-level.
 My interest in coding piqued during my degree at university when, as a part of my degree requirements, I had a "Computer Program" module.
 I was tasked to use MATLAB to solve engineering problems.
 This involved using programming fundamentals and applying them to solve engineering application.